roflcoopter/viseron/README.md

 </details>

+VAAPI support is built into every container.
+To utilize it you need to add ```--device /dev/dri``` to your docker command.\
+EdgeTPU support is also included in all containers.
+To use it, add ```-v /dev/bus/usb:/dev/bus/usb --privileged``` to your docker command.

 The ```config.yaml``` has to be mounted to the folder ```/config```.\
 If no config is present, a default minimal one will be created.\
 Here you need to fill in atleast your cameras and you should be good to go.